favstats/rstatsmemes/README.md

 # R Memes for Statistical Fiends <img src="man/figures/rstatsmemes_logo.png" width="160px" align="right" />

-Ever wanted to have R Memes at the ready whenever you want? *Of course not.* But here is a package that does exactly that.
+Ever wanted to have R Memes at the ready whenever you want?

+*Of course not.* But here is a package that does exactly that.

+## Installation

 The package is easy to use.